FormulaMonks/Healthy-Baby/README.md

 ![](screen2.jpg)
 ![](screen3.jpg)

+## API Keys

+Note that the the app uses some services like parse.com and crashlytics.
+If you want to use the services, make sure you have a keys/keys.json and then run ./insert-keys.js, inside that script you can see the list of used tokens for the keys.

 ## Notes

-* Weight and Exercise section create past data on the fly on M2X (considering now as 7 months from pregnancy)
+* Weight, Glucose and Exercise section create past data on the fly on M2X (considering now as 7 months from pregnancy)
 * Activity section shows data that is created from the app with the 'Kicks' tracker
+* To receive push notifications, make sure you configured the parse.com api keys and you're trying on a real device (won't work on simulator)
 * Since M2X API is asynchronous, there could be some delay of the created data to appear on the charts

 ### Attributions